 How can you become a member of the iSAQB?

 You can apply for membership or sponsorship at any time (a corresponding form is available here).
-As an active member, you should spend approximately ten days a year working for the iSAQB — within one or more working groups of your choice.
+As an active member, you should spend approximately ten days a year working for the iSAQB — in one or more working groups of your choice.
 Preference will be given to new members who have experience in training software architects.

 How do I receive proof of credit points?